 Screening Process for Secondary Gifted and Talented Education (GATE) Services.

-October 10, 2018- Referral period opens for students in grades 6-12 (this is the only referral period for the 2018-2019 school year).
-See links at the bottom of this webpage for links to referral forms.
+October 9, 2019- Referral period opens for students in grades 6-12 (this is the only referral period for the 2018-2019 school year).
+See links at the bottom of this timeline for links to referral forms.

 Special Screening Situations

-Transfer students: If a student enrolls in a Birdville ISD school that was identified and served in a GT program in his/her previous district, every attempt is made to screen and identify that student for GATE services within six weeks of verification of the GT identification from the previous district.
-Data from the previous district that is less than two years old can be considered by the GATE Placement Committee.
-If data is more than two years old, new data will be collected to determine placement.
-If your child is a transfer student, please contact the academic coach or dean on campus.
+Transfer students: If a student transfers to Birdville ISD that was identified for gifted and talented services in a previous district, that student will be screened for GATE services after verification of the GT identification from the previous district.
+Data from the previous district that is less than two years old may be considered by the GATE Placement Committee.
+If data is more than two years old, new data will be collected to determine if gifted services are appropriate.
+If your child is a transfer student, please contact Stacye Onstott, Coordintor of Gifted Services.
+Contact Stacye Onstott here.
 Be certain to include: child's name, child's current grade level, child's previous campus and district, and child's current home campus in Birdville ISD.
 If a student was identified for GATE services at one Birdville campus and transfers to another Birdville campus, that student will continue to receive GATE services.

 Special Education students: Data used to determine special education services for students can be used to help determine GATE placement as long as it is less than two years old.

 Outside Test Scores: GATE Placement Committees will consider test scores from assessments given outside the district as long as the testing occurred in a public or private educational setting.
 GATE Placement Committees do not accept test scores from private assessments.